TheresaLui/SelfHelpContent_v2/articles/supporttopicdescriptions.vmwindows/vmrunningwindows.md

         },
         {
             "id": "0db4fa03-52e9-4c97-09b4-9907b53ecae9",
-            "shortDescription": "Covers issues related unexpected restarts of your VM on Azure due to an OS update or guest OS on the machine", "category": "Management",
+            "shortDescription": "Covers issues related to unexpected restarts of your VM on Azure due to an OS update or guest OS on the machine", "category": "Management",
             "searchTags": "xyz",
             "useInDiagnoseAndSolve": "FALSE"